efarmerce/Conversational-AI-for-Farmers/README.md

   <p>5.
 The user can look in to relevant satellite imagery like Vegetation Index, Leaf Area Index, Rainfall, and Water vapour & Land surface Temperature to visualize and interpret on top of NASA WorldWind, to know what has happened before in our area of interest.</p>
   <p>6.
 For Conversation AI, the user need to have the Google AIY Developer Kit https://aiyprojects.withgoogle.com/</p>
   <p>7.
 The voice assistance is able to answer questions related to rainfall, Temperature and weather condition at Theni district for past, present and near future in communicative way </p>
   <p>8.
-Unanswered Questions, for which the Voice kit is not trained for, gets automatically stored to Firebase
+Unanswered Questions, for which the Voice kit is not trained for, gets automatically stored to Firebase, which can help us build a much more robust conversation AI system for Farmers
 </p>